 Set a good example

-Before jumping into any big talks with your daughter about weight, take steps on your own to set a good example.
-Buy more fresh fruits and vegetables, and stop buying processed foods that lack nutrition.
-Cook more meals at home, and limit the number of times you dine out.
+Before jumping into big talks on how to talk to your daughter about her weight, take steps on your own to set a good example.
+Buy more fresh fruits and vegetables.
+Stop buying processed foods that lack nutrition.
+Cook more meals at home and limit the number of times you dine out.
 Also, start exercising regularly and invite your daughter along.
+Furthermore, get a family membership at a gym or recreation center.
 These are all good steps you can take to help influence your daughter and family to live healthier.

 Focus on her overall health